BjornPython/blog-website/README.md

 # blog-website
-A blog website with a working contact me page.
+A blogging website with a working contact me page.
+Gets it's blog content from my custom api from n:point.
 My first time using FLASK and JINJA with PYTHON, HMTL and CSS.